-References to "Holdings" mean Enterprise GP Holdings L.P., a publicly traded Delaware limited partnership, the units of which are listed on the NYSE under the ticker symbol "EPE."
-Holdings owns EPGP.
-On September 3, 2010, we and Holdings entered into an Agreement and Plan of Merger (the "Holdings Merger Agreement") that would, if approved by Holdings' unitholders, result in the merger of Holdings with a wholly owned subsidiary of ours through a unit-for-unit exchange (the "Holdings Merger").
+References to the "Parent Company" mean Enterprise GP Holdings L.P., individually as the parent company, and not on a consolidated basis.
+On September 3, 2010, the Parent Company and Enterprise Products Partners (as defined below) entered into an Agreement and Plan of Merger (the "Holdings Merger Agreement") that would, if approved by the Parent Company's unitholders, result in the merger of the Parent Company with a wholly owned subsidiary of Enterprise Products Partners through a unit-for-unit exchange (the "Holdings Merger").
 See Note 1 for additional information regarding the proposed Holdings Merger.

-The general partner of Holdings is EPE Holdings, LLC ("EPE Holdings"), which is a wholly owned subsidiary of Dan Duncan LLC.
+References to "EPE Holdings" mean EPE Holdings, LLC, which is the general partner of the Parent Company and a wholly owned subsidiary of Dan Duncan LLC.
 The membership interests of Dan Duncan LLC are owned of record by a voting trust formed on April 26, 2006, pursuant to the Dan Duncan LLC Voting Trust Agreement dated April 26, 2006 (the "DD LLC Voting Trust Agreement"), among Dan Duncan LLC and Dan L. Duncan (as the record owner of all of the membership interests of Dan Duncan LLC immediately prior to the entering into of the DD LLC Voting Trust Agreement and as the initial sole voting trustee).

 Immediately upon Mr. Duncan's death on March 29, 2010, voting and dispositive control of all of the membership interests of Dan Duncan LLC was transferred pursuant to the DD LLC Voting Trust Agreement to three voting trustees.
-The current voting trustees under the DD LLC Voting Trust Agreement (the "DD LLC Trustees") are: (i) Randa Duncan Williams, Mr. Duncan's oldest daughter, who is also a director of EPE Holdings; (ii) Dr. Ralph S. Cunningham, who is currently the President and Chief Executive Officer ("CEO") of EPE Holdings; and (iii) Richard H. Bachmann, who is currently an Executive Vice President, the Chief Legal Officer and Secretary of EPGP and one of three managers of Dan Duncan LLC.
+The current voting trustees under the DD LLC Voting Trust Agreement (the "DD LLC Trustees") are: (i) Randa Duncan Williams, Mr. Duncan's oldest daughter who is also a director of EPE Holdings; (ii) Dr. Ralph S. Cunningham, who is currently the President and Chief Executive Officer ("CEO") of EPE Holdings; and (iii) Richard H. Bachmann, who is currently an Executive Vice President, the Chief Legal Officer and Secretary of EPGP and one of three managers of Dan Duncan LLC.
 Dr. Cunningham and Mr. Bachmann also serve as directors of EPE Holdings.

 The DD LLC Voting Trust Agreement requires that there always be two "Independent Voting Trustees" serving.
-If Mr. Bachmann or Dr. Cunningham fail to qualify or cease to serve, then the substitute or successor Independent Voting Trustee(s) will be appointed by the then-serving Independent Voting Trustee, provided that if no Independent Voting Trustee is then serving or if a vacancy in a trusteeship of an Independent Voting Trustee is not filled within 90 days of the vacancy's occurrence, the CEO of our general partner, currently Michael A. Creel, will appoint the successor Independent Voting Trustee(s).
+If Mr. Bachmann or Dr. Cunningham fail to qualify or cease to serve, then the substitute or successor Independent Voting Trustee(s) will be appointed by the then-serving Independent Voting Trustee, provided that if no Independent Voting Trustee is then serving or if a vacancy in a trusteeship of an Independent Voting Trustee is not filled within 90 days of the vacancy's occurrence, the CEO of the general partner of Enterprise Products Partners (as defined below), currently Michael A. Creel, will appoint the successor Independent Voting Trustee(s).